Grab, Go-Jek wage street fight for SE Asia 'super-app' supremacy

 The land-grab has attracted billions in funding from marquee names.

-Backers for Grab include SoftBank Group Corp, Microsoft Corp, Toyota Motor Corp and Uber [UBER.UL], whose Southeast Asia business it acquired in March.
-Go-Jek's corner features Google, Tencent Holdings, JD.com Inc and KKR & Co.
+Backers for Grab include SoftBank Group Corp (9984.T), Microsoft Corp (MSFT.O), Toyota Motor Corp (7203.T) and Uber, whose Southeast Asia business it acquired in March.
+Go-Jek's corner features Google (GOOGL.O), Tencent Holdings (0700.HK), JD.com Inc (JD.O) and KKR & Co (KKR.N).
 (For a graphic on investments in ride-hailing firms click here: tmsnrt.rs/2OghNFf)

 The firms’ similarities are striking.
 Both were founded a year apart as ride service companies: Grab as a taxi-booking app in Malaysia while Go-Jek organized an informal sector of motorcycle taxis - a key way to get around Jakarta, a mega-city with no metro system and epic traffic jams.